 I’ve noticed there's a lot of talk in the business world about engaging employees and improving morale, but a large percent of the workforce continues to be actively disengaged.
 According to a recent Achievers report, only 19 percent of employees consider themselves “very engaged.”
 In addition, employee burnout is hitting an all-time high with more than two-thirds, or 69 percent, of employees experiencing burnout symptoms while working from home.
 What can we do to address disengagement?
 Start with employee recognition.

 As the CEO of Achievers, I strongly believe in the power of recognition.
-Employee recognition has the ability to increase both engagement and your bottom line.
+Including Employee recognition has the ability to increase both engagement and your bottom line.
 Let’s take a look at some key findings:

 - Companies identified recognition as having the greatest impact on engagement